top of page

 Unlike the fronts of yesteryear, when eugenics, the "science of better breeding," relied most heavily on public health and public education platforms to disseminate information, it now thrives most virulently through popular television, film, music, advertising, and social media.
 Eugenic theories related to transmittable traits for crime, morality, intelligence, and poverty, continue to inform how we frame aspects of life such as masculinity, patriotism, womanhood/motherhood, beauty, and social fitness.
 This talk examines the shifts of eugenic theories from the laboratory to our living rooms and their presence in some of our favorite shows from “Orphan Black” and “Top Boy,” to “Coronation Street” and “Happy Valley.”

-Saturday, 9 December - 2:00 pm to 5:00 pm (EST) *Virtual*
+Saturday, 15 February - 2:00 pm to 5:00 pm (EST)

 REMEMBERING THE RELFS

-Uncovering the Voices of American Sterilization Survivors
+Uncovering the Voices of Eugenic Sterilization Survivors

 In 1974, Minnie and Mary Alice Relf -- aged 12 and 14, became the central figures in a legal battle